The amazing book Asynchronous Programming in

 function to be run after f

-; we need trampoline
+; we use the trampoline

 function to be run before f